-Buildings materialized out of the fog.
-For the first time in many hours I saw the sky, now the palest blue, pierced by the points of awe-inspiring peaks more majestic than any I’d ever seen.
+Buildings materialized out of the fog and for the first time in many hours I saw the sky, now the palest blue, pierced by the points of awe-inspiring peaks more majestic than any I’d ever seen.

 I had climbed above the clouds… into the gods’ private cathedral.